-- If you call before you leave, you are allowed to stay in the hospital after your planned discharge date without paying for it while you wait to get the decision on your appeal from the Quality Improvement Organization. - If you do not call to appeal, and you decide to stay in the hospital after your planned discharge date, you may have to pay all of the costs for hospital care you get after your planned discharge date.
+- If you call before you leave, you are allowed to stay in the hospital after your planned discharge date without paying for it while you wait to get the decision on your appeal from the Quality Improvement Organization. - If you do not call to appeal, and you decide to stay in the hospital after your planned discharge date, you may have to pay all of he costs for hospital care you get after your planned discharge date. - If you miss the deadline for contacting the Quality Improvement Organization about your appeal, you can make your appeal directly to our plan instead.
+For details, refer to Section G.

-At a glance: How to make a Level 1 Appeal to change your discharge date
+At a glance: How to make a Level 1 Appeal to change your discharge date our plan instead.
+For details, refer to Section G4 on page 179.